DBMods/forum-extender-plus/README.md

 ##Features
 ###Closed Thread Alerts
 Some themes hide closed notifications by default.
-Now, no matter the theme, closed threads will be indicated as such on the fromt page.
+Now, no matter the theme, closed threads will be indicated as such on the front page.

 ###Super User Icons
 Super Users, even when also Pro users, don't get icons by default.
 Fixed!
 You can now choose between tons of icons for the Super Users.